Health Services Management MSc

-The MSc is designed to reflect the expectation that candidates joining the award will have suitable understanding of the area.
+The MSc is designed to reflect the expectation that candidates joining the award will have some suitable technical education and / or expertise.
 A key educational aim will be to further develop this knowledge and expertise and augment it with broader, business based management knowledge and skills.
 This has been a theme which has been supported by research for many years (for example see Kleinman, 2003) and reflects a broader professional practice based recognition that for those people who wish to progress a management career within a technical field or environment, ‘on the job’ managerial experience gained is insufficient to support their effectiveness and specific management education is required.

 It is envisaged that MSc graduates will use this qualification to enhance their management careers in this field.
 The key educational elements therefore of the MSc will enable graduates to develop core and transferable business and management skills, while also enhancing specialist knowledge in their field.
 All modules will enable students to demonstrate an insight into the complexities of business and management and the potential value of theoretical frameworks.
 More specifically, business and management education will encompass each of the following, providing graduates a higher level insight to and broader knowledge and skills base of:·

 Management Research Methods

 Management of Research Projects

 In addition, more especially in Health Service and Social Care managerial practice, the educational aims of the MSc will enhance knowledge and skills in:

 Commissioning in a Health and Social Care context